 Is Mobile App Development Compatible with Vibe Coding?

-TL;DR - Vibe Coding for Mobile Apps
+TL;DR - Vibe Coding for Mobile Apps: The Reality

-- Top tools: Replit Agent (beginners), GitHub Copilot ($10/mo), Cursor ($20/mo)
+- Tools for prototyping: Replit Agent (beginners), GitHub Copilot ($10/month), Cursor ($20/month)

-- What vibe coding is and how it works
+- What vibe coding is and how it works in practice

 What is Vibe Coding?